aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Template_WS.md

 ### Gen3's Data Structure
 The links at the top of this section should serve as an explanation as to how Gen3 data is stored.
 But even with that background, it may still look a little odd when imported into Terra, so we wanted to make note of a few things.

 At the top you're see "Submitted Aligned Reads."
 If you scroll across that, you will see a column named "data_format," indicating that these are CRAM files.
 But where are those files actually?
 Keep scrolling and you will see "object_id" as a column header, and under that, several drs:// URIs.
 This is what Terra will be using to locate the files.
 Thankfully, you don't need to remember these URIs.
 As with what we did for the 1000 Genomes data above, when running this workflow, we can simply select the data we want from the dropdown and enter "this.object_id" as the `input_cram_file`.
+(We do not enter this.cram like before as that is not the name of the column header for Gen3's data.)

 We don't need to input CRAI files for the aligner.
 However, let's pretend we did for the sake of learning more about Gen3's data structure.
 CRAI files are considered a child of CRAM files, or in other words, "submitted aligned reads" table (which includes the CRAM files and their metadata) is the parent of "aligned reads index" table (the CRAI files and their metadata).
 When dealing with Gen3 data, children know their parents, but not vice versa.
 In other words, the table containing CRAI files also links to the table that contains CRAM files.
 We can take advantage of this by going back to the drop down menu and selecting "Aligned Reads Index" instead of "Submitted Aligned Reads."
 For `input_crai_file`, you simply enter that table's link to the CRAI files, ie, "this.object_id."
 And for `input_cram_file`, the correct entry is "this.submitted_aligned_reads.object_id".
 Handy, isn't it?

-# Running the Aligner on Your Data
+## Running the Aligner on Your Data

 Go to this workspace's workflows tab.
 You will see two buttons.
 Select the bubble labeled "Process multiple workflows from:", and in the drop down menu, select "Aligned Reads Index".
 What if you wanted to select less subjects than are in your data table?
 Click "Select Data" which is located to the right of the dropdown menu.
 This will open a new menu where you can select precisely which rows you want to run your workflow on.
 In this case, each row represents a subject.
 ![how to select individual rows using the checkboxes on the far left side of each row](https://github.com/aofarrel/tutorials/blob/master/resized_selecting_only_some_CRAMs.png?raw=true)

-### Setting the Inputs
-Like what was indicated in the section detailing Gen3's data structure, your input will depend on what table you select.
-What's easiest for our purposes is to just select "submitted aligned reads" and use the argument `this.object_id`.
-You will need to select this table manually.

-For more information on setting inputs on Terra, please see [Terra's documentation on the subject.](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data)

 ### To Preempt or Not to Preempt

-(If you already know what preemptibles are and don't want to use them, you can skip this section, as this template workspace is set up to avoid them by default.)

 When computing on Google Cloud, you have the option of using preemptible virtual machines.
 These virtual machines work essentially the same as what you expect from Google Cloud, but they are significantly cheaper (sometimes less than half the price!).
 There is a catch, however -- they may shut down in the middle of a task and only exist for 24 hours at most.
 You can find more information [from Google](https://cloud.google.com/preemptible-vms/), but let's talk about the specifics of this workspace.